seanebones-lang/mars/LAUNCH_CAMPAIGN.md

 **Campaign Success = Product Excellence + Market Timing + Flawless Execution**

-*Let's make AI safer, one detection at a time.* 🚀
+*We will make AI safer, one detection at a time.*

 ---